himanshusingla123/API/Basic Authentication.md

 Basic authentication is a simple authentication scheme built into the HTTP protocol, typically used for web applications or APIs to authenticate users.
 It involves sending a username and password with each request, which are encoded, but not encrypted, before being transmitted over the network.
 Here's how it works and why it's not encrypted:

 1. **Client Request:**
-   When a client (e.g., a web browser or an API client) attempts to access a protected resource on a server, it includes an "Authorization" header in the HTTP request.
+   When a client (e.g., a web browser or an API client) attempts to access a protected resource on a server, it includes an Authentication header in the HTTP request.

-2. **Authorization Header:**
+2. **Authentication Header:**
-   The "Authorization" header contains the word "Basic" followed by a space and then a Base64-encoded string representing the username and password concatenated with a colon (e.g., "username:password").
+   The Authentication header contains the word "Basic" followed by a space and then a Base64-encoded string representing the username and password concatenated with a colon (e.g., "username:password").

 3. **Base64 Encoding:**
    Base64 encoding is a reversible encoding mechanism that converts binary data into ASCII text format.
 It is used to ensure that the username and password can be safely transmitted over the network without causing issues with special characters or encoding discrepancies.